LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 ### <a id="eta_maven"></a>Maven pom.xml setting for ETA Java

 The pom.xml file for the ETA Java application is the following.
-The Maven can automatic pull ETA, ETA ValueAdd and ETA JSON Converter artifacts within Maven central for the application for the application with the ```com.refinitiv.eta.valueadd.cache``` dependency declaration.
+The Maven can automatic pull ETA, ETA ValueAdd and ETA JSON Converter artifacts within Maven central for the application with the ```com.refinitiv.eta.valueadd.cache``` dependency declaration.

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"